kazi-rayed-hossain/GitHub-useful-Commands/README.md

 ```sh
 git add fil*
 ```
-## How to check a repository's status in Git:
+## :beginner: How to check a repository's status in Git:

 This command will show the status of the current repository including staged, unstaged, and untracked files.